KrysKruk/serverless-import-config-plugin/README.md

 # Serverless Import Config Plugin

+##
+This is a fork of https://github.com/KrysKruk/serverless-import-config-plugin.git, created to quickly release version fixing the [issue](https://github.com/KrysKruk/serverless-import-config-plugin/issues/8) with comparing object array elements.

 Split your `serverless.yaml` config file into smaller modules and import them.

 By using this plugin you can build your serverless config from smaller parts separated by functionalities.